 Does PostureNet work on Windows?

-No. PostureNet is Mac-only.
+No. PostureNet is Mac-only, built on Apple’s Vision framework.
 If you need a posture app for Windows, SitApp supports Windows 10 and 11.

 Is PostureNet free?